Note: Do not measure cylinder bore while the engine is mounted on this type of stand.

 If you are planning a complete overhaul, disassemble the engine in the following order:

-- a) intake and exhaust manifolds (see Section 3B).
+- a) Intake and exhaust manifolds (see Section 3B).

-- c) cylinder head (see Section 1A).
+- c) Cylinder head (see Section 1A).

-- d) Flywheel/Drive Disc (see Section 1A).
+- d) Flywheel/drive disk (see Section 1A).

 - e) Pallet (see Section 1A).